dan-silver/microsoft-graph-tips/README.md

 #### V2 auth Postman collection
 [![Run in Postman](https://raw.githubusercontent.com/Azure/azure-content/master/articles/active-directory/media/active-directory-v2-protocols-oauth-code/runInPostman.png)](https://app.getpostman.com/run-collection/8f5715ec514865a07e6a)

 You don't even need a server running for this to work.
-If your redirect URL is localhost:3000 then just copy the code from the URL in your browser even though it won't render a page.
+It will redirect you to a broken URL, but you can still copy the `code` from the URL in your browser.
 #### Shorten Scope Lists
 When sending a list of scopes in V2 Auth, you don't need the URL prefix like `https://graph.microsoft.com/`.
 Instead of sending `https://graph.microsoft.com/mail.read`, just send `mail.read` or `Calendars.ReadWrite`.